TouchOdeath/notify-send-alternative/README.md

 # notify-send-alternative
 This is a notify-send alternative.
-Useful if notify-send isn't working the way you want it to.

 # Dependencies
 `apt install yad`